andyaiken/forgesteel/to do.md

   * Rivals
 * Monster Builder:
   * Auto-create monsters
-  * Allow monsters to have images for their tokens

 ### Playbook

-* Adventure Builder:
-  * Allow subplots
 * Encounter Builder:
   * Encounters should pull in monsters, rather than storing monster / group IDs
   * Set number of squares for per-square terrain